novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-83.md

 "Modems.
 Whether it's ADSL or cable, the demand for modems will be enormous.
 Can we supply them properly?"

-"Are you talking about the modems we have in our company?"
+"Are you talking about the modems like the one we have in our company?"

-"Yes, the ones we got from 【Dae-han Electric】 for speed tests.
+"Yes, the ones we got from 【Dae-han Electric】 for testbeds.
 As far as I know, those modems are made in Belgium..."

 "Really?
 I didn't know that."